techidaily/site-win11-tips/source/_posts/fix-guide-lost-d3dx939dll-in-windows-11-os.md

  If the above steps fail to resolve the d3dx9\_43.dll missing error, it's likely that Windows system files may have been corrupted or damaged, which could be causing the error.
 To fix this issue, try running the SFC and DISM scan to repair any potential system file damage.

  Both of these tools are designed to check for any damaged system files and automatically repair them.
-If you would like to learn more, including how to run them, check out[the differences between CHKDSK, SFC, and DISM](https://www.makeuseof.com/difference-between-chkdsk-sfc-and-dism-in-windows-10/) for help.
+If you would like to learn more, including how to run them, check out [the differences between CHKDSK, SFC, and DISM](https://www.makeuseof.com/difference-between-chkdsk-sfc-and-dism-in-windows-10/) for help.

  It may take some time for the scan to complete.
 Once it's finished, restart your computer and try launching the application again.

 ## 6\.
 Update Your Graphics Drivers

  If your graphics drivers are outdated, the d3dx9\_43.dll is missing error may occur.
 To fix this issue, update your graphics drivers.
 You can do this manually, or use one of the many graphics card managers out there to do the job for you.
-If you're stuck, check out[how to update your graphics card on Windows](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) .
+If you're stuck, check out [how to update your graphics card on Windows](https://www.makeuseof.com/update-graphics-drivers-in-windows-10/) .

 If any updates are available, install them and restart your computer.